Relief From South African Tax for Pension, Annuity Income and Savings Withdrawal Benefit

 You can apply for a directive if you qualify as a non-resident.
 Follow these steps to apply:

-• You can apply for a directive for the relief of the withholding of Employees’ Tax from your pension and/or annuity by completing the RST01 – Application by Non-Resident for a Directive for Relief from South African Tax for Pension and Annuities in terms of a DTA.
+• You can apply for a directive for the relief of the withholding of Employees’ Tax from your pension, annuity and Savings Withdrawal Benefit by completing the RST01 – Application by Non-Resident for a Directive for Relief from South African Tax for Pension, Annuities and Savings Withdrawal Benefit in terms of a DTA.

-• The schedules to the RST01 must be completed in full.
+• The schedules to the RST01application form must be completed in full.

 Validity of the directive

-With effect from the 2024 year of assessment, the period of validity for the relief from South African tax directive has been changed to be valid for a period of three years.
+With effect from the 2024 year of assessment, the period of validity for the relief from South African tax directive has been changed to be valid for a period of three years for the pension and/or annuity income.

 Retirement Fund Administrators and / or Long-term Insurers must still ensure that: